Al3x-G/MP2MemoryGame/README.md

 ## Credits
 ### Text Content
-Text is written by the Al3x-G https://github.com/Al3x-G
+Text is written by the author https://github.com/Al3x-G

+### Images
+All images used were created by the author https://github.com/Al3x-G

 ### Code

 All code was written by Alex Gordon working alongside Code Institute for support and guidance.

+### Special mention

+credit is due to Stevecook23 for help in creating the README format.